kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 You don’t always have an answer but what do you do in the event that you don’t have an answer?

 Please come back on a regular basis to this page because I’ll be adding more lessons.
 If you need additional help with this specific lesson send me a message.

-I also do lessons on this specific topic for Php 1,000 because it will take four hours to cover everything.